 The 2018 Harley-Davidson Sport Glide is truly a fun, intuitive, motorcycle to ride.
 It’s the perfect cruiser for women motorcycle riders, for intermediate riders and those seeking a fun undressed – or dressed – cruiser for commuting or touring.
 The quality finish and overall engineering offers advances exceeding earlier years.
 It’s a cruiser which handles surprisingly well and the big V-twin motor can drive this Sport Glide Softail out of bends and past traffic with ease.

 It’s capable of cruising, commuting, and touring say the folks at Harley-Davidson and – I agree.

 Yet during my ride review, there was another aspect Harley-Davidson didn’t really mention – that being its awesome corner performance on twisty roads!
 Truly solid.
 Okay, the lean angle is a challenge, however, I noticed a huge improvement in the front end and suspension holding its line.
-Of course its removable luggage and front windscreen, low seat height and surprising performance, make it truly one of the most versatile Harley-Davidson’s I’ve ridden.
+Of course with removable luggage and front windscreen, low seat height and surprising performance, it truly is one of the most versatile Harley-Davidson’s I’ve ridden!

 If you recall, Harley-Davidson embarked on an upheaval in 2017 with the release of an entirely new line of Softails, succeeding the old and accompanying the farewell of the Dyna, or rather, absorbing the Dyna line into its new chassis platform.
 We saw the intro of eight new bikes and shortly after, number nine the new Sport Glide.